 - Team learning grants: High-quality training requires that learners take the time to experiment, reflect, give and receive feedback and practice key skills individually and in teams.
 While care teams are taking part in training, other providers must cover their everyday clinical duties.
 Endowed funding will allow departments to maintain full-time clinical service operations when members are engaged in education and training activities.
 This investment will promote continuity of patient care while expanding learning opportunities for providers.

-We seek to build state-of-the-art facilities that will magnify the scale and scope of our educational operations.
+We are building state-of-the-art facilities that will magnify the scale and scope of our educational operations.

-- Learning Hospital: The Mass General Learning Hospital will be a facility that supports integrated workforce education as a key driver of health care quality and safety.
+- The Lunder Learning Hospital: The Mass General’s Lunder Learning Hospital will be a facility that supports integrated workforce education as a key driver of health care quality and safety.
 The entire Mass General workforce — as well as regional, national and international colleagues — will have access to the Learning Hospital and its many resources.
-The first-of-its-kind facility will operate solely as an education and training resource but will be built, staffed and equipped like an actual small-scale hospital.
+This first-of-its-kind facility will operate solely as an education and training resource but will be built, staffed and equipped like an actual small-scale hospital.
 By replicating the entire Mass General patient care experience, care teams will be able to train and practice together to improve collaborative care delivery.

-- The New Ether Dome: This best-in-class conference center, a proposed part of our future Cambridge Street building, will bring together worldwide experts for shared learning and exploration, sparking an educational dialogue that extends far beyond our walls.
-A large auditorium integrated with a web-based distance learning and conferencing platform — along with adjacent convening space for hosting large national and international gatherings — will bolster Mass General’s reputation as the go-to destination for health care learners.
+- The “New” Ether Dome Conference Center: Part of our Building for the Future of Health Care, this best-in-class conference center will bring together worldwide experts for shared learning and exploration, sparking an educational dialogue that extends far beyond our walls.
+Featuring a large, modern auditorium with fully integrated virtual learning platforms — along with adjacent convening space for hosting large national and international gatherings — it will bolster Mass General’s reputation as the go-to destination for health care learners.

 We envision expanding to an everyday model of education that reaches our entire workforce of trainees, providers and teams.